Our top pick for

-While Steelcase's payout ratio might seem low, this can signify that Steelcase is investing more in its future growth.
+While Steelcase's payout ratio might seem fairly standard, it's worth remembering that Steelcase may be investing much of the rest of its net profits in future growth.

 Steelcase's shares were split on a 1:5 basis on 11 August 2006.
 So if you had owned 5 shares the day before before the split, the next day you'd have owned 1 share.
 This wouldn't directly have changed the overall worth of your Steelcase shares – just the quantity.
 However, indirectly, the new 400% higher share price could have impacted the market appetite for Steelcase shares which in turn could have impacted Steelcase's share price.